kwur/new-kwur-site/_posts/2009-07-16-pitchfork-music-festival.md

 ---
 <div class="pf-content">
   <p>
     As you probably know, KWUR gave away tickets to the Pitchfork Music Festival.
-Well if you didn&#8217;t win, and you&#8217;re not going, we wanted to let you know that we have you covered.
+Well if you didn’t win, and you’re not going, we wanted to let you know that we have you covered.
 I personally will be doing a daily write up, and I know other DJs will be there and might just let you know how it goes.
   </p>

   <div>